awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 ## Local commits?

 Most Git tutorials start by explaining how to make local commits, track them, and use them during development on your local machine.
+You would have a neat list of all your commits with clear and concise commit messages.
 Good habit if you do!

 However, in practice, many of us only run `git commit` right before pushing our code to the remote repository.